 The Vähä-Kurki croft was built in 1889.
 To its present location it was transferred from Vananda’s Manor in 1964.
 The croft is a typical two-roomed cottage.
-On the right side there´s the main room and the living room where handworks were made in the evenings.
-On the left side there´s a kitchen.
+On the right side you will find the main room that served as living room where handworks were made in the evenings.
+The crofter family would also sleep there.
+On the left side is the kitchen where the help and temporary guests would sleep.
 This crofter´s cottage was inhabited until 1951.

 The Heta´s cottage was built in 1868.
 This kind of a small cottage was typical for elderly people and for people who lived alone.
-The first known inhabitant was a woman called Hedvig (Heta) Selin who was a needlewoman.
-She made her living by making dresses for women.
-To its present location this cottage was transferred in 1965.
+The first known inhabitant was a woman called Hedvig (Heta) Selin who was a seamstress.
+She made her living by making dresses for women and also worked for the Paturi house to pay her rent.
+Heta’s cottage was transferred to its present location in 1965.

 The chimneyless hut was built in 1894.
 To its present location it was transferred in 1965.
 It was inhabited until 1930 after which it still served as a drying barn.
 The essential part of a chimneyless hut is a bricked-in fireplace without a chimney funnel.